 Monthly (including year-end) financial statements are prepared using actual direct salary and wages, leave, and fringe benefits as the basis for the distribution of actual indirect/shared costs to individual work elements/programs.
-Indirect/shared costs are distributed based upon the relationship of a work element's/program's direct salary and wages, leave, and fringe benefits to total direct salary and wages, leave, and fringe benefits.
+Indirect/shared costs are distributed based upon the relationship of a work element's/program's direct salary and wages, leave, and fringe benefits to total direct salary and wages, leave, and fringe benefits to total direct salary and wages, leave, and fringe benefits.